-Staff communications between manager and employees is proven to be essential to improving efficiency between departments.
-For an employee to feel part of the team, the supervisor needs to explain the relationship between downtime and business profits—this makes the employee feel part of important decisions and operation strategies.
+Staff communications between managers and employees is proven to be essential to improve manufacturing efficiency between departments.
+For an employee to feel a part of the team, the supervisor should explain the relationship between downtime and business profits to help employees feel like a part of the team and that their opinions are heard when making important decisions and operation strategies.
 Keeping your employees involved is key to increasing productivity.
 Happy and motivated staff members do a better job of contributing to the ultimate goal to reduce downtime in manufacturing settings.

 The majority of companies conduct regular performance reviews, but you can make yours more powerful by including a discussion of manufacturing downtime.
 Regular employee evaluations are standard, but the key is how they are administered.
 Evaluations need to be honest and straightforward.
 Evaluations should focus on what management views as areas of excellence and areas needing improvement.
 Armed with the proper feedback, employees stay motivated to increase their areas of strength, but also fight to reduce manufacturing downtime.

 Set Specific Goals to Improve Manufacturing Efficiency

 Set both daily and quarterly incentive goals to reduce errors and improve productivity—both of these can help reduce downtime in manufacturing dramatically.